^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Folic acid refers to the water-soluble vitamins of group B and is a derivative of pteridine.
-The human body is provided with folic acid due to its endogenous synthesis of the intestinal microflora and consumption with food.
-In food, folic acid is present in the form of folic polyglutamate and other folate salts (folates).
-Vitamin is absorbed after hydrolysis, reduction and methylation in the digestive tract.
-The average daily intake of folic acid is usually 500-700 micrograms of folate per day.
-Of this amount, 50-200 μg of folate is usually absorbed into the digestive tract, depending on the metabolic requirement (in pregnant women up to 300-400 μg).
+Folic acid is a water-soluble B vitamin and is a pteridine derivative.
+The human body is provided with folic acid due to its endogenous synthesis by intestinal microflora and consumption with food.
+In food, folic acid is present in the form of folic polyglutamate and other salts of folic acid (folates).
+The vitamin is absorbed after hydrolysis, reduction and methylation in the gastrointestinal tract.
+The average daily intake of folic acid is usually 500-700 mcg of folates per day.
+Of this amount, 50-200 mcg of folates are usually absorbed in the gastrointestinal tract, depending on metabolic needs (in pregnant women up to 300-400 mcg).
 In the body, folic acid is reduced to tetrahydrofolic acid (this requires the presence of vitamin B 12 ), which is a coenzyme involved in various metabolic processes.
-Usually 5-20 mg (up to 75%) of folate accumulates in the liver and other tissues.
-Folates are excreted from the body with urine and feces, and are also metabolized, so their concentration in serum is reduced within a few days after discontinuation of ingestion with food.
+Typically, 5-20 mg (up to 75%) of folates are stored in the liver and other tissues.
+Folates are excreted in urine and feces and are also metabolized, so their serum concentrations decline within a few days after dietary intake ceases.

-The main sources of folate for man - yeast, cabbage, carrots, tomatoes, mushrooms, lettuce, spinach, onions, liver, kidneys, egg yolk, cheese.
-The daily requirement of an adult in folic acid is 0.2 mg.
-It increases during pregnancy, during lactation, with heavy physical labor, lack of protein in the diet, taking large doses of vitamin C (2 g or more).
+The main sources of folates for humans are yeast, cabbage, carrots, tomatoes, mushrooms, lettuce, spinach, onions, liver, kidneys, egg yolk, and cheese.
+The daily requirement of an adult for folic acid is 0.2 mg.
+It increases during pregnancy, breastfeeding, heavy physical labor, lack of protein in the diet, and intake of large doses of vitamin C (2 g or more).

-The presence in the molecules of the active metabolite of folic acid - tetrahydrofolate - mobile hydrogen atoms causes its participation as a donor in a number of oxidation-reduction reactions.
-He takes part in the synthesis of purines, pyrimidines, methionine, the interconversions of serine and glycine, thereby regulating the exchange of proteins.
-Folates are necessary to maintain normal erythropoiesis, nucleoprotein synthesis, cell multiplication, blood clotting, prevention of atherosclerosis.
+The presence of mobile hydrogen atoms in the molecules of the active metabolite of folic acid - tetrahydrofolate - determines its participation as a donor in a number of oxidation-reduction reactions.
+It takes part in the synthesis of purines, pyrimidines, methionine, interconversions of serine and glycine, thereby regulating protein metabolism.
+Folates are necessary to maintain normal erythropoiesis, synthesis of nucleoproteins, cell proliferation, blood clotting, and prevention of atherosclerosis.